 Just like with age, dog food companies have developed specific formulas for small breeds and large breeds.
-This is important due to differing nutritional requirements for different dogs.
+This is important due to the differing nutritional requirements for different dogs.

-Small breeds have a higher metabolism, and therefore require food that is more calorie dense.
+Small breeds have a higher metabolism, and therefore require food that is more calorie-dense.
 Large breeds have a high likelihood of developing arthritis, and feeding specific nutrient ratios has been shown to reduce this risk.

 This often parallels the concerns relating to a dog’s size, but certain breeds have different nutritional requirements.
 Active breeds have different nutrient requirements and metabolism levels.
-There are a few companies that sell breed specific dog food.
+There are a few companies that sell breed-specific dog food.